The Graduation Office evaluates transcripts and other educational records for the purpose of awarding degrees and certificates.

 Degrees and certificates are awarded at the end of Spring, Summer, and Fall terms.

 Antelope Valley College has one commencement ceremony per year.
-The 2018 Commencement is Friday, June 1, 2018, at 7:00 p.m. at the Marauder Stadium.
+The 2019 Commencement is May,31, 2019, at 8:30 a.m. at the Marauder Stadium.

 Cap and gowns can be purchased at the AVC Marauder Bookstore beginning the week after Spring Break.
 A tassel is included with the cap and gown.
 Tassels for honor students can be purchased separately from the bookstore.